Steering and manoeuvring

 • reapply the brakes as firmly as you can in the road conditions.

-If your motorbike skids when you’re cornering or changing direction
+If your motorcycle skids when you’re cornering or changing direction

 • steer in the direction that your machine is sliding